 Food is without a doubt an integral part of Spanish culture.”

 – Ashley, Cómo perderse en España

 Readers: Are you moving to Spain, or do you have your own expat tips?
-Let us know about your experience in the comments!
+Let us know about your experience in the comments section below!